 - 1. set_led(True) is called on the host.
 This doesn't execute the function we defined on host.
 Instead it triggers the following actions. - 2.
 Belay creates the string "belay_set_led(True)". - 3.
 Belay sends this command over serial to the REPL, causing it to execute on-device. - 4.
 On-device, the result of set_led(True) is None.
-This gets json-serialized to null, which gets printed to stdout. - 5.
-Belay reads this response form stdout, and deserializes it back to None. - 6.
+This gets serialized to the string None, which gets printed to stdout. - 5.
+Belay reads this response form stdout, and deserializes it back to the None object. - 6.
 None is returned on host from the set_led(True) call.